 - Includes help in correcting errors in reported tax forms and payroll documents, such as amending federal employer identification number (FEIN) tax account issues and correcting an employee’s name or Social Security number

-- Integration with Square POS allows for direct tracking of employee work hours and tips on its dashboard and easy importing of attendance and tip data into Square Payroll to pay workers.
+- Smooth integration with Square products: It integrates well with Square POS, which allows for direct tracking of employee work hours and tips on its dashboard and easy importing of attendance and tip data into Square Payroll to pay workers.
+You can even get money from your Square balance account to fund payroll.

-- Square Payroll’s paid amendment service includes adding missing payroll history from a previous payroll provider that was not submitted on time.
+- Tax amendment services: While this is a paid add-on, this service includes adding missing payroll history from a previous payroll provider that was not submitted on time.
 It also covers amendments for contractors that should have been reported as W-2 employees and vice versa.
+These services are crucial if you’re new to paying employees and need help managing the intricacies of amending payroll reports submitted to local authorities.

 Pros